-Ealing Council serves the residents and businesses of London's third largest borough, which is located in the heart of west London.
+Ealing Council serves the residents and businesses of London's fourth largest borough, which is located in the heart of west London.

-The council provides dozens of different services, from disposing of abandoned cars to running the Brent Lodge Animal Centre.
+The council provides dozens of different services, from disposing of abandoned cars to running the Hanwell Zoo.

-Councillor Julian Bell is the Leader of Ealing Council and Paul Najsarek is the council's Chief Executive.
+Councillor Peter Mason is the Leader of the council and Tony Clements is the council's chief executive.

-Ealing Council puts the needs of our 350,000 residents above all else and the council's six priorities reflect the issues that matter most to local people.
+Ealing Council puts the needs of our 342,000 residents above all else and the council's three priorities reflect the issues that matter most to local people.
 We are committed to improving services, our performance and ensuring value for money in everything we do.

 In order to be transparent we publish information so that you can see how your money is being spent, what it delivers and how well we are performing.